πŸ“š More on this topic: Voxtral TTS Guide Β· Crane + Qwen3-TTS Voice Cloning Β· Open WebUI Setup Guide Β· Best Models for Chat Β· VRAM Requirements

 “Whisper keeps transcribing silence.”
 Enable VAD filtering.
 Without it, Whisper tries to transcribe background noise and outputs garbage.
 Use vad_filter=True in faster-whisper.

 “The TTS voice sounds robotic.”
-Switch from Piper to Kokoro.
-Or try a higher-quality Piper voice β€” the “medium” and “high” quality voices sound significantly better than “low.”
+Switch from Piper to Kokoro, Voxtral, or Qwen3-TTS.
+If you’re on Piper, try a higher-quality voice model β€” the “medium” and “high” quality voices sound significantly better than “low.”

 “There’s a long pause before the response starts.”
 You’re probably waiting for the full LLM response before sending it to TTS.
 Stream the output and start speaking the first sentence immediately.